harleydutton/Tabula-Rasa/README.md

 - **Hidden Information**
   - rename unsuspicious to oblivious
   - rename undetected to hidden
+  - say somewhere that moving in stealth requires stealth rolls
   - I should make it clear that undetectable is not a state but rather a difficulty modifier in this system. context: invisible rogue and guard who may or may not have true sight.
 - **skills?**
   - On the subject of ordering, all actions must be able to be reacted to.
 Do they though?
 Shooting?
+  - taking new skills acts as an unlock. some actions are only possible if you actually have the relevant skill. mandatory skills don't work for everything.
 - **combat**
   - actions
     - In addition all reactions occur after the action that caused them.